-MacNeil’s design for the quarter was representative of the artistic vigor of the early 20th century, and he joined a select group of artists who efforts were prominently displayed on coins of the period.
-The list of those designs includes the Lincoln cent; the Indian Head (buffalo) nickel; the previously mentioned Weinman Winged Liberty Head (Mercury) dime and Liberty Walking half dollar; the incuse Indian Head quarter eagle and half eagles; Saint-Gaudens’ Indian Head eagle and eponymous double eagle; and several commemorative issues such as the Panama-Pacific Exposition silver and gold pieces.
+MacNeil’s design for the quarter was representative of the artistic vigor of the early 20th century, and he joined a select group of artists whose efforts were prominently displayed on coins of the period.
+The list of those designs includes the Lincoln cent; the Indian Head (buffalo) nickel; the previously mentioned Weinman Winged Liberty Head (Mercury) dime and Liberty Walking half dollar; the incuse Indian Head quarter eagle and half eagle; the Saint-Gaudens Indian Head eagle and eponymous double eagle; and several commemorative issues such as the Panama-Pacific Exposition silver and gold pieces.

 The model for Liberty on the quarter was likely a composite of silent film actor Dora Doscher (also known as Doris Doree) and Broadway actor Irene MacDowell; the latter’s husband apparently disapproved of the pose.
 The reason for the disapproval was likely the same as that which has been the subject of debate ever since: the partial nudity of Liberty, specifically the undraped right breast.

-The obverse displays Liberty standing in the opening of a wall or parapet, right leg resting on the base but left foot raised as if she is walking forward.
-Her long flowing gown drapes loosely and is wrapped around her right arm, but falls off the shoulders exposing the right breast.
+The obverse displays Liberty standing in the opening of a wall or parapet, right leg resting on the base and left foot raised as if she is walking forward.
+Her long flowing gown drapes loosely and is wrapped around her right arm, falling off the shoulders to expose the right breast.
 It is partly open at the front (the hem held up by a clasp), displaying the right leg to above the knee.
-On many coins Liberty’s navel is clearly visible through the thin material.
+On many coins, Liberty’s navel is clearly visible through the thin material.
 Her left arm holds a circular shield as if in a defensive posture; the shield displays the Union shield and several concentric rings including a circle of raised dots or rivets near the edge.
 Liberty’s right arm is extended outward, resting on a portion of the wall, and her hand holds an olive branch.
 Another loose drapery covers the bottom part of the shield, extends across the front of Liberty, and ends beneath the arm on the top of the wall.

 Designer: Hermon A. MacNeil